 This week, Seymour Biz takes a look at the hurdlers likely to dominate, in 2018/2019.
 Connections of these horses will already be making plans for Cheltenham, with the world’s greatest jumps festival just a few short months away.
+You can find all recent UK horse racing analysis and previews from Seymour Biz in his weekly Saturday Horse Racing Tips column.

 Olly Murphy’s 6-year-old hurdler finished the season off last year in fine style with two victories at Market Rasen and Carlisle.
 Earlier in the year he had finished second four times running, a case of forever the bridesmaid but was finally able to get in front in a novice hurdle in January.
 He then followed up that up in February after settling better over a further five furlongs.
 He looks just the sort to make a further step up in distance for his progressive trainer.
 Murphy had 47 wins last season and this gelding should help him to surpass that tally this time around.